25 Content Marketing Tips for Beginners: Where to Focus First

 - Interview Your Target Audience Directly

-- Start with Keyword Research and Pillar Pages
+- Begin with Keyword Research and Pillar Pages

 - Share Real Stories to Build Trust